Steganography tools: Carrier

-The carrier is the signal, stream, or data file into which the hidden data is hidden by making subtle modifications.
+The carrier is the signal, stream, or data file into which the hidden data is embedded by making subtle modifications.
 Examples include audio files, image files, documents, and executable files.
 In practice, the carrier should look and work the same as the original unmodified carrier, and should appear benign to anyone inspecting it.

 Certain properties can raise suspicion that a file is carrying hidden data: